reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 ### Writing Async Thunks

-Thunks may have async logic inside of them, such as `setTimeout`, `Promise`s, and `async/await`.
+Thunks may have async logic inside of them, such as `setTimeout`, `Promises`, and `async/await`.
 This makes them a good place to put AJAX calls to a server API.

 Data fetching logic for Redux typically follows a predictable pattern: